nateware/fast-aes/README.md

     encrypted = cipher.update document
     encrypted << cipher.final

-As mentioned, alot has changed in *5 years* since this gem was written.
+As mentioned, alot has changed in the **5+ years** since this gem was written.
 Please do not use it anymore.

 ### Security Notice